 Performance-Based Stock Options.
 On February 2, 2022, as part of their annual equity compensation package, the Compensation Committee recommended, and our Board approved, performance-based stock options for Mr. Metzger and Dr. Morrison.
 Half of these stock options would vest upon our publicly traded stock closing at or above a stock price hurdle that is rigorous and challenging, while the other half would vest upon the Company's receipt of a meaningful regulatory approval of a product.
-There is no performance-based stock options remain outstanding as long as Mr. Metzger and/or Dr. Morrison remain an employee, director or consultant to the Company.
+There is no performance period for achievement of the performance-based objectives other than the standard ten-year life of the stock option.
+Additionally, the performance-based stock options remain outstanding as long as Mr. Metzger and/or Dr. Morrison remain an employee, director or consultant to the Company.